Gort (The Day the Earth Stood Still): Farewell to the Master comparisons

-Particular attention is given to describing Gnut's eyes, which are "internally illuminated red eyes [that] were so set that every observer felt they were fixed on himself alone", and the face in general is described with "a look of sullen, brooding thought."
+Particular attention is given to describing Gnut's eyes, which are "internally illuminated red eyes [that] were so set that every observer felt they were fixed on himself alone".
 Toward the end of the short story Gnut's face is described with "metal muscles".
-This differs dramatically from both movie depictions which use a visor to represent Gort's eyes, but very few other facial features.
-Gnut speaks to the main character at the end of the short story, while the movie depictions remove his ability to speak at all.
+This differs dramatically from both movie depictions, which use a visor to represent Gort's eyes but give him very few other facial features.
+Gnut speaks to the main character at the end of the short story, while in the movie depictions there is no indication that he is able to speak.